VirtualFlyBrain/VFB2/content/en/docs/Data/LM/flylight/index.md

 ## Datasets

-These are the datasets whose images carry a FlyLight or Janelia source cross-reference in VFB, or whose description names Janelia as the source.
-They fall into three kinds: the Generation 1 GMR enhancer-fragment collection with its MCFO single-neuron derivatives, the per-paper split-GAL4 sets characterised in individual publications, and larval material from the Truman flip-out collection.
+These are the datasets produced through the FlyLight project or otherwise sourced at Janelia, identified from the FlyLight and Janelia source cross-references carried by their images, from the dataset description, or from the release paper.
+They fall into three
+kinds: the Generation 1 GMR enhancer-fragment collection with its MCFO single-neuron derivatives, the per-paper split-GAL4 sets characterised in individual publications, and larval material from the Truman flip-out collection.

 | Dataset | Contents | Records in VFB |
 |---|---|---|